 Once you’ve found one or two potential supervisors, read a few of their publications to make sure you are interested in their research and that they have the right expertise for the project or subject area you plan to do you thesis work on.

 If your prospective supervisor looks like a good fit for your research interest, then the simplest way forward is to send a clear and concise email directly to the potential supervisor.

 Process of admission

 The initial application evaluation process is conducted by the department to which you apply.
 Once your application package is complete, you can expect to receive confirmation of receipt of your application and an indication of when it will be reviewed within one month.
 The department will do a formal review of your application, verify your reference letters, and make a recommendation to the Faculty of Graduate Studies.
 The Faculty of Graduate Studies performs a final review, verifies supporting documentation such as English language test scores and transcripts, and gives final approval to the application.

-When the final decision is made, students will receive an unofficial email from the Dean of the Faculty of Graduate Studies followed by an official offer of admission from the University Registrar and may be requested to pay an admission deposit to reserve a seat in their program.
+When the final decision is made, students will receive an email from the Dean of the Faculty of Graduate Studies that includes an attachment of the official offer of admission from the University Registrar.

 Deferred start date